Rijeka Orthodox Synagogue

-The Orthodox synagogue of Rijeka was built in 1930 (when Rijeka was part of Italy), in a rationalist style and is one of the very few synagogues in Croatian territory to have survived the destruction of the Nazi period.
-It is located on Ivan Filipović street, formerly Galvani street (opposite the Faculty of Economics), in Rijeka in Croatia.
+The Rijeka Orthodox Synagogue is an Orthodox Jewish synagogue, located on Ivan Filipović Street, formerly Galvani Street (opposite the Faculty of Economics), in Rijeka in Croatia.
+The synagogue was built in a Rationalist style in 1931 (when Rijeka was part of Italy).
+It is one of the very few synagogues in Croatian territory to have survived the destruction of the Nazi period.